15 Emergency Numbers You Need

 12. Home Insurance Company

-Write the number to your home insurance company down on paper because you might need to get in touch with them.
-If any damage occurs to your property, it’s essential to immediately reach out to the home insurance company.
+Write the number of your home insurance company down on paper because you might need to get in touch with them.
+If any damage occurs to your property, it’s essential to reach out to the home insurance company immediately.

 13. Auto Insurance Company